amandeepmittal/nodejs-tweet/README.md

 ![](src/images/Screen Shot 2016-11-21 at 12.31.37 PM.png)

 ### Pre-requisites
-This bot uses the `twit` NPM package to manipulate tweets and streams and coomuincate with Twitter API.
+This bot uses the `twit` NPM package to manipulate tweets and streams and communicate with Twitter API.
 Please refer [documentation](https://github.com/ttezel/twit) to make substantial changes.

 ### Contributing
 You can help out by: